Math Activities

 points can be

 gained when a person is "jumped".
-For instance, if your seven jumps
+For instance, if your seven jumps your

-your partner's
+partner's

 number eight, you have 56 points.
 The game continues in this fashion

 until one color has dominated over the other color.
-Whoever has the
+Whoever has the most

-most points will win.
+points will win.

 How Long?
 How Many?

-In this game, children experience multiplication in a geometric
+In this game, children experience multiplication in a geometric context.

-context.
 They make

-rectangular arrays with Cuisenaire Rods and place them on grids
+rectangular arrays with Cuisenaire Rods and place them on grids until no

-until no more space is available.
+more space is available.

 Circle and Stars

-This is a two-person game in which children first roll a die to find
+This is a two-person game in which children first roll a die to find out

-multiplication sentence under each drawing.
+under each drawing.

 Finger Multiplication

 Have children hold out their hands, palms down.
-Each finger is given
+Each finger is given a

-which stands for 36.
+stands for 36.

 Tangram Animals